 5) Sunset Crater Volcano National Monument

 Here’s another interesting attraction on Route 66 in Arizona!
 The park at Sunset Crater Volcano has several walking trails, with signs posted along the way, explaining certain elements.
-Since it has its own dedicated Visitor’s Center and entrance, at that south end of the loop, it would be feasible to enter here and drive north to Wuptaki, whichever is more convenient.
+Since it has its own dedicated Visitor’s Center and entrance at the south end of the loop, it would be feasible to enter here and drive north to Wuptaki.
+But if you are arriving from the north, it’ll prolly be more convenient to enter at the north end of the loop and see the visitor’s center as a finale.

 Some of the trails are broad and paved, while others are narrow, and covered in gnarly lava rock.
 The whole place looks somewhat prehistoric!